jcmuller/build_status_server/README.md

 pseudo-[REST](http://en.wikipedia.org/wiki/Representational_state_transfer)ful
 API.

-To run, you need to copy `config/config-example.yml` into `config/config.yml` and mofify accordingly.
+To run, you need to create a `config.yml` file.
+The first time you run the application without any arguments, you will get a sample.

 # Configuration file
 ## UDP Server